sarastokes/AOData/README.md

   - Calibration
   - Region
   - Epoch
+    - Dataset
     - Registration
     - Response
-      - Timing
     - Stimulus
-    - Dataset
   - Analysis

-Although there are multiple approaches for converting an experiment into a `Experiment` object, the `Creator` class has access to all the building functions within `Experiment` and can provide a standardized way of building customized `Experiment` objects.
+After creating the experiment hierarchy, the experiment is written to an HDF5 file and can be read back into MATLAB or taken to other programming languages.

 For creating stimulus protocols, there is also the `Protocol` class.
 The advantage of using this class is standardizing stimulus creation.
 The `Stimulus` class stores the `Protocol` name and parameters, making it possible to recreate the `Protocol` object later on and regenerate the exact stimulus used.